 If You Don’t Want to Do It Yourself

-If you’d rather have someone do this for you, reach out to me through SHIFT Communications.
+If you’d rather have someone do this for you, reach out to me through Trust Insights.
 While I built this software and methodology for myself, I have since starting using this all the time for clients.

 Want to read more like this from Christopher Penn?
 Get updates here: